fjahr/lightning-mw/05-onchain.md

 ## Rationale

-Since `dust_limit_satoshis` is supposed to prevent creation of uneconomic outputs (which would otherwise remain forever, unspent on the blockchain), all commitment transaction outputs MUST be spent.
+Since `dust_limit` is supposed to prevent creation of uneconomic outputs (which would otherwise remain forever, unspent on the blockchain), all commitment transaction outputs MUST be spent.